adraney0/CS260startup/notes.md

 - flex - like grid but fancier
 - grid - put things in a grid

 # 9.28.24 - Development
-- <hr/> tag - horizontal rule, makes a horizontal line
+- hr tag - horizontal rule, makes a horizontal line
 - pattern for pushing up to git: git add ., git commit -m "description", git push